 Anyone who works in a field like branding, communications, or media will know that authenticity is really important to how we communicate.
 People can smell BS a mile away.
 Positive spin is just that – spin.
-They will reject a spun communication and even discredit the brand that posts it.
+An audience will reject a spun communication and even discredit the brand that posts it.
 But somehow as individuals, we get away with perpetrating positive spin all the time.
 Maybe we don’t want to be judged for oversharing or asking for something.
 But fear of judgement blocks us from owning our truth, and can prevent others from reaching out when we need it most.
 Sometimes it even lets people think our lives are better than theirs, when really we are all a work in progress.

 We all use filters and choose what we post in order to influence how people perceive us.
 But there is a middle ground whereby we don’t have to indulge whining or oversharing, but could be more open and realistic about ourselves on social media.
 And it is a real skill learning to stop comparing ourselves to other people, so it would be nice if what we inevitably compared ourselves to was a touch more realistic.
 Less airbrushed bodies and more pimples.
 Less shiny beautiful houses and more lived in homes.
 Less perfect stories, and more real chat.